 - 1. Proceed to the nearest fire exit and activate the fire alarm system by pulling the fire alarm manual pull station.
 Follow the instructions written on the box.
 During events when there is visible fire or smoke, call 911 to make sure the NYC Fire Department received the alarm and is responding. - 2.
 Alert others in the area of the fire and evacuate. - 3.
-Inform the Building Desk Attendant and/or Security (212-746-0911) of the fire condition. - 4.
+Inform the Building Desk Attendant and/or Security of the fire condition. - 4.
 Report all fires or visible smoke conditions, even if minor or caused accidentally. - 5.
-Report the incident to the Director of Housing (Kevin Rakowsky kpr2002@med.cornell.edu) immediately following the fire event.
+Report the incident to the Director of Housing immediately following the fire event.